 Clos d’Ambonnay is a tiny walled plot of 0.68 hectares located in the heart of Ambonnay, one of the most distinguished villages for Pinot Noir grapes in Champagne and the main source of Pinot Noir for the House since its earliest years.

-Krug Clos d’Ambonnay 2002 is the sixth Champagne from this unique plot of Pinot Noir.
+Krug Clos d’Ambonnay 1996 is the second Champagne from this unique plot of Pinot Noir.
 The first was created with the harvest of 1995.

-This individually numbered bottle spent at least 18 years in Krug's cellars further developing its depth and complexity.
-After regular tasting and appraisal, it received its cork as Krug Clos d'Ambonnay 2002 in winter 2020 - 2021.
+This individually numbered bottle spent at least 12 years in Krug's cellars further developing its depth and complexity.
+After regular tasting and appraisal, it received its cork as Krug Clos d'Ambonnay 1996 in summer 2008.